Best Preps winners unveiled Tuesday

 In Humber’s 30th career start in MLB, he pitched the 19th perfect game in MLB history against the Seattle Mariners on April 21, 2012.
 The White Sox won 4-0 in Seattle.

 The 2021 Best Preps will be different than the 2019 version.
-Instead of honoring athletes in person at the 2020 big ceremony at The Cascades Golf & Country Club, we did so online due to social distancing.
+Instead of honoring athletes in person at the 2021 big ceremony at The Cascades Golf & Country Club, we will do so online due to social distancing.
 The 2020 version was also online.

 Nominations for athletes recognized in each sport and cheerleading were sought from coaches of 15 participating schools based upon a student-athlete’s contributions on the field, in the classroom and in the community.